 This class is the study of specific areas in the field.
 The students will also be introduced to some of the basic skills required of a field geologist.
 The course will consist of a few short meetings and a three or four day field trip.
 This class is designed for majors and others interested.
 The field trip is required.
-This class may be repeated up to four times.
-Prerequisites: GEO 1010 or 1110 or permission of instructor
+This course may be repeated twice.